sasagawa888/eisl/documents/UNIXLIBS.md

 I find a few characteristics of D interesting:

 * Compilers nowadays have a command-line option "[--betterC](https://dlang.org/spec/betterc.html)" which selects a language subset with no runtime requirements.
 This is suitable for linking into a larger C-based project without imposing awkward requirements on the rest of the code.
 At the same time, you keep any D improvements that don't have a cost.
 I really enjoyed [this](https://dlang.org/blog/2018/06/11/dasbetterc-converting-make-c-to-d/) blog post, but certainly am not suggesting performing a similar rewrite of Easy-ISLisp :-)
-* You can annotate funcations as being [@safe](https://dlang.org/articles/safed.html)
+* You can annotate functions as being [@safe](https://dlang.org/articles/safed.html)
 * The syntax is close enough that you can often copy/paste from a C header and it is legal D with minimal changes

-Everything in this sections is disabled in normal builds.
+Everything in this section is disabled in normal builds.
 If you want to reproduce the results do the following:

 1. Install a D compiler.
 I used [ldc](https://wiki.dlang.org/LDC), if you use dmd or gdc instead you'll have to change the makefile accordingly.
 2. Remove the definition of f_getenv() in extension.c